 The following courses are not required but recommended:

 Optionally, the course project would require students with the following skills:

 Intermediate understanding on how a program executes at low machine instructions and operating systems levels (e.g., some level of IA-32/ARM assemblies, how a process is created and how system calls are handled).

 Student learning objectives/outcomes¶

 This course mainly targets graduate students and undergraduate students who would like to conduct academic research in CPS/IoT security.
 Students will learn the most pressing challenges of protecting CPS and IoT systems and present solutions to an identified problem.
-At the end of the course, students should become familiar with the best practices for securing industrial control systems, autonomous cars, drones, and smart home devices.
+At the end of the course, students should become familiar with the best practices for securing automotive vehicles, drones, industrial control systems, and other types of CPS and IoT systems.

 No midterm or final exams.